When it comes to choosing a keyboard, there are no fashion statements.

-With such a great range of options and prices, it’s no surprise that they commanded a 32.6% market share in 2016.
+With such a great range of options and prices, it’s no surprise that they commanded a 50% market share for digital musical instruments in 2022.

 The affordable, entry-level PSR-E range is immensely popular with kids and beginners, with some models available for less than $200.

-With their background in music technology, Yamaha also offer excellent stage and studio pianos.
+With their background in music technology, Yamaha also offer excellent stage and home portable pianos.

 Their extremely popular compact P series models start at $400, but there are models with more functions and better realism, available all the way up the price range.

 As with all of Yamaha’s digital pianos, they are seriously durable and reliable – one of the best features of the brand.

 The Yamaha 3-year warranty covers the majority of their brands, but the Clavinova range benefits from 5 years, which reflects the engineering confidence that Yamaha have in the series.